colons/ambient/README.md

 will be applied to the widget, otherwise they'll be left default.

 You can provide custom JS and custom CSS in custom.js and custom.css files in the project root.
 You'll stop getting warnings in your console about 404s that way, too.

-The Jenkins widget violates CORS, so in order for it to work, you'll need to somehow proxy your Jenkins API with a server that adds a `Access-Control-Origin: *` header, configure Jenkins to serve that itself, or [disable CORS checking][cors] in your browser.
+The Jenkins and Trello widgets violate CORS.
+In order for them to work, you'll need to somehow get those APIs to respond with a `Access-Control-Origin: *` header or [disable CORS checking][cors] in your browser.
 The latter is probably easiest.

 The Trello widget, as well as violating CORS, requires authentication details.
 You provide these in a `"trelloAuth"` attribute of your config.
 Each widget also requires a `"board"` attribute.
+You can also provide colours for each of the users (by ID) who might be assigned to cards on the boards you're looking at.
 For example:

 ```json
 {